Home About Us Contact Us

 • While taking the duty-free perfume bottle, make sure you don’t open it before you exit the airport.

-• Another important thing to remember is that perfume bottles are considered as the liquid, so ther can be variations in rules when it comes to international flights.
+• Another important thing to remember is that scent bottles are considered liquids, so there can be variations in rules for international flights.
 If you don’t want to lose your expensive perfume bottle at the airport, it is important to check the specific guidelines of your airline and the airport you are traveling from.

 Frequently Asked Questions